Guidelines for Ensuring the Quality of Information Disseminated to the Public

 - Agency Mission

-- Scope and Applicability of Guidelines
+- Scope and Applicability of Guidelines for Agency

 - Types of Information Disseminated by the Agency to the Public

 - Types of Dissemination Methods

-- Agency Administrative Complaint Process
+- Agency Administrative Complaint Procedures

 - Influential Scientific, Financial and Statistical Information

 The Substance Abuse and Mental Health Services Administration (SAMHSA) was established by Congress under Public Law 102-321 on October 1, 1992, to strengthen the Nation's health care capacity to provide prevention, diagnosis, and treatment services for substance abuse and mental illnesses.
 SAMHSA works in partnership with States, communities and private organizations to address the needs of people with substance abuse and mental illnesses as well as the community risk factors that contribute to these illnesses.

 SAMHSA serves as the umbrella under which substance abuse and mental health service Centers are housed, including: the Center for Mental Health Services (CMHS), the Center for Substance Abuse Prevention (CSAP), and the Center for Substance Abuse Treatment (CSAT).
 SAMHSA also houses the Office of the Administrator, the Office of Applied Studies, and the Office of Program Services.

 SAMSHA will ensure that disseminated information meets the standards of quality set forth in the OMB, HHS and SAMSHA guidelines.
 It is SAMSHA’s policy to ensure and maximize the quality, objectivity, utility, and integrity of information that it disseminates to the public.
 We strive to provide information that is accurate, reliable, clear, complete, unbiased, and useful.
 We are committed to integrating the principle of information quality into every phase of information development, including creation, collection, maintenance, and dissemination.